 This is what it looked like all painted and ready to go.
 You can see if fits perfectly behind the sofa.
 The actual depth of the table is only 6″ which is not much but it serves it’s purpose.
 And here she is all dressed up and in action.

-This table cost me about $25.00 to make.
+All in all this table cost me about $25.00 to make.
 Remember I had the legs and the paint products already sitting around so I didn’t have to buy them.
 But even if I did have to buy that stuff it would have been a fairly inexpensive project considering all the tables I browsed through were ridiculously priced and not well made.
 I am 100% satisfied with my new little sofa table, suitable for trinkets, treasures, slim lights and of course my morning coffee and night time wine glass!

 Now if you’ll excuse me, I have a date with Kendall Jackson Chardonnay.